sland587/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 ### Takeaway

-- This visualization was one of my favorites.
-It let me combine salary and skill popularity in a single chart.
+- Seeing these results inspired me to expolore SQL deeper.
+This visualization was helpful as it let me combine salary and skill popularity in a single chart.
 I’m learning how visual storytelling can make insights more digestible for stakeholders.

 ## Conclusion
 This project gave me a chance to apply core Excel skills to a real-world dataset and explore what matters most in data careers.
 I didn’t just learn new tools—I gained a clearer picture of how data can drive smarter career decisions.